"It belongs in a museum!"

 Once an action has been used, a player cannot +act again until the next round.

-The action phase of a round ends once all party members have used +act.
+The action phase of a round ends once all party members have used +act or +risk.
 At that time, the person who drew the Challenge processes the actions using the command:

 This will indicate whether the party passed the Challenge; Exploration and individual Exhaustion will be updated automatically.